 When we prioritize money too much, we implement the exact thing FIRE is trying to avoid: focusing on money.
 When our top priority becomes 100% about the number of dollar bills we are saving and how much we are reducing costs, it tends to sacrifice what is more important than our finances.

 FIRE is about realizing that life is more important than money.

 It is like going from one extreme to another.
 FIRE is passionate about getting rid of throwing our money away on things that don't make us happy.
-But if we exchange that perspective and focus on money too much, we miss the whole point in what the FIRE movement is about.
+But if we exchange that perspective and focus on money too much, we miss the whole point of what the FIRE movement is about.

-Instead of being miserable in how we spend money, we become miserable in saving crazy amounts of money.
+Instead of miserable in how we spend money, we become miserable in saving crazy amounts of money.
 Is that outcome any better than the behaviors we are trying to change?
 Is sacrificing our happiness for the chance to retire early worth our sanity?

 These are the questions I've started asking myself.
-Some people will say that sacrificing for a short time is worth the cost in being able to retire early.
+Some people will say that sacrificing for a short time is worth the cost of being able to retire early.
 There is definitely truth in this statement.
 But there is a point where this can go too far.

 What is More Important than FIRE